aredn/documentation/arednHow-toGuides/vm-install.rst

 Prerequisites / Image information
 ---------------------------------

-At a minimum the VM must have two virtual CPUs, 64mb memory, and approximately 200mb free storage.
+At a minimum the VM must have two virtual CPUs, 64mb memory, and 128mb of storage.
 Providing more CPU is generally not needed on modern hardware.
-Extra memory can be useful for a Supernode or large tunnel server, however more than 1gb is not needed.

 There are two modes for networking: single-port and multi-port.
-This is automatically selected based on the number of available network interfaces detected.
 Set the number of interfaces *before* powering on the VM for the first time.
+Regardless of the number of interfaced created, the node will initially be configured in 'single-port mode'.
+This can be changed later in the AREDN UI.

 Single-port mode
   All traffic utilizes VLANs as described in the *Advanced Options* section of the **Node Admin** documentation.
 This requires your virtual interface to be VLAN aware or to be set as a passthrough interface.

 Multi-port mode
   Ports can be assigned as needed to be LAN, DtD or WAN links.
 If your virtual interface is VLAN aware, you can tag VLANs; otherwise the interface should be untagged, which is the recommended setting.
-In this mode the following ports may be assigned:
+As an example, if you have three interfaces defined, you might assign ports as follows:

   - First interface: WAN
   - Second interface: DtD